kiako-dev/Lua-Nomic/THESIS.md

 function accept(message, author)
   local fn = load(message, nil, 't', readonly(Sandbox))
   if not fn then
-    print('The message could not be compiled.')
+    respond('The message could not be compiled.')
     return
   end
   _G.author = author